 The Goethe-Institut produces touring exhibitions that document cultural themes or recent historical developments.
 We also place touring exhibitions produced by the Institute for Foreign Relations (ifa) in Stuttgart with cultural institutes abroad.

 Conferences and panel discussions focus on important trends in contemporary German art.
 Workshops, artist- and curator-in-residence programmes and curator research journeys and talks with artists from Germany are also organized.

 The spectrum of the approximately 1,000 events held each year includes group and solo exhibitions, lectures, symposiums, workshops and artist-in-residency programmes.

-The International Coproduction Fund targets professional artists, ensembles and initiatives in Germany and abroad.
-The object is to help fund coproductions in the fields of theatre, dance, music and performance art, in which hybrid and interdisciplinary formats and the use of digital media may be key components.
-These projects are expected to be of high artistic calibre and presented in at least one of the countries involved.
+This Fund targets professional artists, ensembles and initiatives abroad and in Germany working in the fields of theatre, dance, music and performance art.
 There are no topical or regional restrictions, but preference will be given to projects between German and non-European partners, especially in transition countries.

 More Information including details about the application process at: goethe.de/ikf